GLab/glab.github.io/manuals/user/element/device/container.md

 To learn more about the creation of images, consult the [developer's manual](/manuals/dev).

+### Executable Archives

+Executable archives can be uploaded and downloaded when the device is _prepared_ or _started_.
+Automatic execution is possible only when [nlXTP guest modules](../image#nlXTP) are installed on the image.

+The archive directory is part of the device's image.
+It can be found at `/mnt/nlXTP`

 ### Technologies
 ToMaTo supports the following technologies for container-based virtualization:
 * LXC (preferred)